-Beginning one (1) hour prior to the deadline for the submission of proposals, as set forth in the procurement document, PCD staff shall be stationed to receive proposals.
+On the day of the deadline for the submission of proposals, as set forth in the procurement document, PCD staff shall be stationed to receive proposals.
 Such proposals shall immediately be stamped with the date and time of the receipt of each proposal.